Real Estate Strategies in Investing: McKnight 500+ Properties

-Well normally I would roll out of bed around 7 o’clock or so and I’ll do maybe a half-hour of exercise or walking when I pray and give thanks to God for being alive.
-For that particular day, I’d come home, I’ll help the kids get ready to go to school, I’ll eat breakfast, I’ll sit and read my bible and then I’d get in and do some work usually until lunchtime and then I’ll eat lunch and then I’ll get back into a little more work and then the kids come home from school so we hang out and I help them with their homework or we’ll just have a chat or we’ll do some exercises together and we eat dinner and hang out after dinner and go to bed and the next day repeat chorus.
+Well, normally I would roll out of bed around 7 o’clock and I’ll do maybe a half-hour of exercise or walking when I pray and give thanks to God for being alive.
+For that day, I’d come home, I’ll help the kids get ready to go to school, I’ll eat breakfast, I’ll sit and read my bible and then I’d get in and do some work usually until lunchtime and then I’ll eat lunch and then I’ll get back into a little more work and then the kids come home from school so we hang out and I help them with their homework or we’ll just have a chat or we’ll do some exercises together and we eat dinner and hang out after dinner and go to bed and the next day repeat chorus.

 That’s pretty much my lifestyle at the moment.